 Back in the centre of town, the King’s Head on Fisher Street is cask-ale heaven, with a TV screen to boot.
 The Howard Arms on Lowther Street is a real local favourite, homely and traditional, its bar counter lined with ales, and a TV if required.

+Near the Cathedral, the traditional Sportsman Inn is Carlisle’s oldest pub, overlooking a pleasant patch of green.
 Closer to the river, in the Hungry Horse chain, the Turf Tavern is a convenient place to feed the kids and catch the match.

 Further round the Eden, one stop from Carlisle by train, picturesque Wetheral gives an easily accessible flavour of the celebrated Cumbrian landscape, with rural pubs such as The Wheatsheaf and the Crown Hotel by the station.

 Where to stay